atown2001a/atown2001a/README.md

 - 👋 Hi, I’m @atown2001a
-- 👀 I’m interested im: Linux and web dev
+- 👀 I’m interested im: Linux, System Admin, NAS Servers and Web Servers, PC hardware
-- 🌱 I’m currently learning: Some stuff on Cisco and updating my knowledge of mariadb _ mongodb
+- 🌱 I’m currently learning:
-- 💞️ I’m looking to: tinker with free & open source projects.
+- 💞️ I’m looking to: Be the best sysadmin in London
 - 📫 How to reach me
 <!---
 atown2001a/atown2001a is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.